This article is dedicated to explaining fabric conversions, estimating thread needs, and colorfastness of threads.

-- Cool Water (some people use distilled water.
-I use whatever water I would be washing the project in later – usually my tap water.
-Also hot water can reactivate your dyes, so I stick to cool water.
-However, one of the thread companies recommends using hot water.
-Follow the company guidelines if they are given.)
+- Cool Water (Some people use distilled water.
+You can also use whatever water you will be washing the project in later.
+Also hot water can reactivate your dyes, so stick to cool water, unless the thread company guideline states otherwise.)

 Wet your paper towel with water.
 Wet your threads and then lay them on the towel spacing different colors apart.
 Fold the paper towel over the threads, making sure they remain in place.
 When the paper towel is dry, carefully open the towel and pick up each thread.
 Look to see if there is any color on the paper towel.
 If there is, the thread is not colorfast.
 You may still be able to use this thread, but you will need to wash it.

-Yes, this is a more time-consuming method than some people recommend.
-(Wet your threads thoroughly and then squeeze with white towel.)
-I much rather spend a few more minutes making sure my threads are safe before spending months stitching and then ruin it in finishing.
+This is a more time-consuming method than some people recommend, like wetting your threads thoroughly and then squeezing with white towel, but those extra few minutes may be worth making sure your threads are safe before spending months stitching and then ruining it in finishing.

 If you really want to use that color and it has bled just a little, you might be able to rinse it out well enough using this procedure.
-You will need a glass baking dish.
-I purchased one just for my stitching use.
-Do not use one from your kitchen.
+You will need a glass baking dish; do not use one that will be used for food.
 Water, enough for soaking and for rinsing (running water).
 You will need the entire skein of thread.

-I use a glass baking dish so I don’t get any reaction from metal or wood.
+Using glass is preferred since it will not react which may occur when using metal or wood.
 Put an inch of cool water in the glass baking dish.
 Open your skein of thread and lay it in the water, making sure all of it gets wet.
 If you leave your thread in a loop rather than cutting it into lengths, you can use a coated twist tie loosely wrapped through the loop so it will stay untangled.
 Let the skein soak.
 Remember patience is a virtue, so try to leave it in the water for an hour.
 Rinse the thread thoroughly.
 Put fresh cool water in the baking dish and repeat this process until the water is clear.
 Repeat the paper towel test just to be sure you no longer have color bleeding.